Home

 What is Asset Performance Management Software?

-APM solutions are typically used in industries where assets are critical to operations and downtime can have significant consequences, such as manufacturing, energy, and transportation.
+APM solutions are typically used in industries where assets are critical to operations and downtime, especially unscheduled downtime, can have significant consequences, such as manufacturing, energy, and transportation.
 APM software can help companies improve overall asset performance, reduce maintenance and repair costs, and extend the useful life of assets.
 By leveraging real-time data and analytics, APM enables organizations to make informed decisions about their assets and take action to prevent problems before they occur.
 While APM is a powerful tool for improving asset performance, it is important to note that it is not a replacement for EAM.
 The two approaches work in tandem to provide a comprehensive view of asset management, with EAM providing a broader view of asset management throughout their entire lifecycle and APM focusing specifically on optimizing asset performance.

 What is the difference between EAM and APM?

-Enterprise Asset Management (EAM):
+Enterprise Asset Management (EAM)

 • A comprehensive approach to asset management that covers the entire asset lifecycle, from acquisition to disposal